We are nearing the end of January, and I am wondering if you have set some business goals for your upcoming year.

 - Great Stress Management Tool

-A time limit also helps prevent you from distractions, and can enable you to track how you are doing.
+A time limit also helps prevent distractions and can enable you to track how you are doing.
 In turn, staying focused will manage your stress level.
-It can prevent you from being overwhelmed by being pulled in one direction and then another.
-Perhaps, as a solopreneur wearing many hats, you may need the help of a freelancer.
+It can keep you from being overwhelmed by being pulled in one direction and then another.
+Perhaps, as a solopreneur wearing many hats, you will need the help of a freelancer.
 If you are a small business owner, you may have to delegate.

 III.
 Planning the Path to Achieving your Purposeful Goal(s)